 History of Law Education in India

-These Universities referred and taught the curriculum prescribed by the Bar Council of India but since they were under the overall control and supervision of the University Grants Commission and therefore it had been impossible for the Bar Council to effectively pursue reforms in legal education.
+These Universities referred to and taught the curriculum prescribed by the Bar Council of India but since they were under the overall control and supervision of the University Grants Commission and therefore it had been impossible for the Bar Council to effectively pursue reforms in legal education.

 This system continued for quite 20 years with the overall legal education supervision by the Bar Council, since its establishment in terms of the Advocates Act, 1961.

-However, there have been involves reforms from all quarters of the country generally due to the falling standards of the bar and there have been mounting pressures over the Bar Council of India to cause change within the way during which legal education was imparted in India.
+However, there have been involving reforms from all quarters of the country generally due to the falling standards of the bar and there have been mounting pressures over the Bar Council of India to cause change within the way during which legal education was imparted in India.

 The first concrete decision to the present end was taken in 1984 when various proposals to modernize legal education were considered and approved by the “Legal Education Committee” of the Bar Council, in an effort to enhance legal education throughout India.